pykiki/PyKI/README.md

 ```

 ### 19. List certificates name
-> List all certificates names present in the PKI database.
+> List all certificates names, except for revoked, present in the PKI database.
 >
 **Parameters**:
 >>None